PostHog/posthog.com/contents/blog/data-management-feature.md

 hideAnchor: true
 featuredImage: ../images/blog/posthog-array-blog.png
 featuredImageType: full
-author: ["andy-vandervell"]
+author: ["alex-kim"]
 categories: ["Product updates"]
 ---

-As PostHog grows, the data that users are sending to PostHog continue to grow into the billions.
+As PostHog grows, the data that users are sending to PostHog continues to grow into the billions.

 Data explosion is real, and we've been working hard to deliver a solution to your data management woes.
 Today we're releasing our Data Management feature, which introduces new ways to help you organize events and properties being sent to PH.